-(1) Shall conduct or cause to have conducted a comprehensive, statewide survey to identify districts, sites, buildings, structures
+(1) Shall conduct or cause to have conducted a comprehensive, statewide survey to identify districts, sites, buildings, structures and objects that are potentially significant in Oregon history, prehistory, architecture, archaeology and culture;

-- and objects that are potentially significant in Oregon history, prehistory, architecture, archaeology and culture; - (2) Shall prepare and implement a comprehensive statewide historic preservation plan to assist local governments in developing their preservation programs and participate in the national program; - (3) Shall maintain a statewide inventory of historic properties; - (4) Shall create a mechanism for an Oregon State Register of Historic Properties in which to record significant historic properties with the State Advisory Committee on Historic Preservation developing the criteria for such properties; - (5) Shall nominate properties of historical, prehistoric architectural, archaeological and cultural significance to the Oregon State Register of Historic Properties and to the National Register of Historic Places; - (6) Shall administer state and federal tax incentive provisions for the preservation of properties on the state and national registers: - (7) Shall provide information on federal and state tax benefits for preservation projects; - (8) Shall administer grant programs to conduct surveys of historic properties and to assist the development of properties on the state and national registers; - (9) Shall provide or assist other appropriate state agencies in providing information and education on the economic and social benefits of developing historical and cultural resources; - (10) Shall provide public education and information to foster the purposes of ORS 358.565 to 358.622; - (11) Shall provide technical assistance as funds permit; - (12) Shall work with local, statewide and national organizations to develop means of promoting historic preservation, including legislation, financing, education, easements, conferences and workshops and audio-visual materials; - (13) Shall, when a project involves Native American concerns, work with the Commission on Indian Services, project administrators and the local Indian tribes or communities to insure that these concerns are adequately addressed; - (14) May review and comment on the impact of publicly funded projects and programs; - (15) May accept gifts and grants to be used for purposes consistent with ORS 358.565 to 358.622; and
+(2) Shall prepare and implement a comprehensive statewide historic preservation plan to assist local governments in developing their preservation programs and participate in the national program;

+(3) Shall maintain a statewide inventory of historic properties;

+(4) Shall create a mechanism for an Oregon State Register of Historic Properties in which to record significant historic properties with the State Advisory Committee on Historic Preservation developing the criteria for such properties;

+(5) Shall nominate properties of historical, prehistoric architectural, archaeological and cultural significance to the Oregon State

+Note: 358.600 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 358 or any series therein by legislative action.
+See Preface to Oregon Revised Statutes for further explanation.

+Register of Historic Properties and to the least one

+National Register of Historic Places; (6) Shall administer state and federal tax incentive provisions for the preservation of properties on the state and national registers;

+(7) Shall provide information on federal and state tax benefits for preservation projects;

+(8) Shall administer grant programs to conduct surveys of historic properties and to assist the development of properties on the state and national registers;

+(9) Shall provide or assist other appropriate state agencies in providing information and education on the economic and social benefits of developing historical and cultural resources;

+(10) Shall provide public education and information to foster the purposes of ORS 358.565 to 358.622;

+(11) Shall provide technical assistance as funds permit;

+(12) Shall work with local, statewide and national organizations to develop means of promoting historic preservation, including legislation, financing, education, easements, conferences and workshops and audio-visual materials;

+(13) Shall, when a project involves Native American concerns, work with the Commission on Indian Services, project administrators and the local Indian tribes or communities to insure that these concerns are adequately addressed;

+(14) May review and comment on the impact of publicly funded projects and programs;

+(15) May accept gifts and grants to be used for purposes consistent with ORS 358.565 to 358.622; and